 Medical anthropology is the study of human health and illness across culture, time, and location.
 The cultural, political and moral components of disease, illness, suffering, health, and well-being will be discussed.
 Course Information: Prerequisite(s): ANTH 101; or consent of the instructor.
+Class Schedule Information: To be properly registered, students must enroll in one Lecture and one Discussion/Recitation.
 Individual and Society course, and World Cultures course.